 Clerk Assistant, Committees and Interparliamentary Relations

-Financial Services is responsible for providing financial management and administrative support to the Members of the Legislative Assembly, the Assembly branches, caucuses, and constituency offices.
-It is overseen by the Executive Financial Officer who directly advises the Clerk of the House, the Speaker, and the Legislative Assembly Management Committee regarding all matters of a financial nature, and provides functional direction and guidance to Assembly branch managers.
+Financial Services is responsible for providing financial management and administrative support to the Members of the Legislative Assembly, the Assembly departments, caucuses, and constituency offices.
+It is overseen by the Executive Financial Officer who directly advises the Clerk of the House, the Speaker, and the Legislative Assembly Management Committee regarding all matters of a financial nature, and provides functional direction and guidance to Assembly department managers.

 Financial Services processes Members’ travel claims, administers and pays Members’ allowances, and processes and pays invoices and other expenses.
 Financial Services also performs full-service accounting for the Assembly and constituency offices, communicates and advises on financial policies and procedures, and prepares internal and external financial reporting, including the quarterly public disclosure of Member’s compensation and travel and constituency office expenses.

 Financial Services supports constituency offices and their staff with respect to office leases and office insurance.
-The Branch also assesses and provides guidance on controls and processes, and manages the Assembly’s budget preparation.
+The Department also assesses and provides guidance on controls and processes, and manages the Assembly’s budget preparation.

 Executive Financial Officer